owenthewizard/samotop/samotop/README.md

 version = "0"
 ```

+## Usage

+See the docs on [docs.rs](https://docs.rs/samotop).

 Note that the API is still unstable.
 Please use the latest release.

 There are a few interesting provisions one could take away from Samotop:
 * The server (through `samotop::server::Server`) - it takes IP:port's to listen `on()` and you can then `serve()` your own implementation of a `TcpService`.
 * The SMTP service (`SmtpService`) - it takes an async IO and provides an SMTP service defined by `SessionService`.
 * The low level `SmtpCodec` - it translates between IO and a `Stram` of `ReadControl` and a `Sink` of `WriteControl`.
 It handles SMTP mail data as well.
-* The SMTP session parser (`SmtpParser`) - it takes `&str` and returns parsed commands or session.
+* The SMTP session parser (`SmtpParser`) - it takes `&[u8]` and returns parsed commands or session.
-* The SMTP session and domain model (`samotop::model::session`, `samotop::model::smtp`) - these describe the domain and behavior.
+* The SMTP session and domain model (in `samotop::model`) - these describe the domain and behavior.
-* The mail handling stuff that is yet to be written (`MailService`)...
+* Extensible design - you can plug in or compose your own solution.

+### SMTP Server (with STARTTLS)

+Running an SMTP server with STARTTLS support is a bit more involved
+regarding setting up the TLS configuration.
+The library includes
+a `TlsProvider` implementation for async-tls and rustls.
+The samotop-server is a working reference for this TLS setup
+where you needto provide only the cert and key.
+You can also implement your own `TlsProvider` and plug it in.

-### SMTP Server
+### SMTP Server (plaintext)

-You can run a plaintext SMTP service without support for STARTTLS.
+You can easily run a plaintext SMTP service without support for STARTTLS.
+Replace `DefaultMailService` with your own implementation or compose
+a mail service with `CompositeMailService` and provided features.

 ```rust
 extern crate async_std;